Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

 The recurrent neural network ConvLSTM(structure shown in Fig. \ref{convlstm_fig}) contains three gates, namely the input gate, output gate, and forget gate, which is used to control the input and output and what information needs to be forgotten and discarded.
 At the same time, the input gate and output gate can also be understood as controlling the writing and reading of the memory cell.
 So ConvLSTM can retain useful information and discard redundant or unimportant information.

-The coarse-detection phase captures the suspicious moving object, and the input is the whole video image, which has the characteristics of many background interference and redundant information (different frames have many identical backgrounds).
-According to the characteristics of ConvLSTM structure, it can remove redundant or unimportant information while aggregating the features of the moving object on consecutive frames.
-So, in the coarse-detection stage, we use ConvLSTM to extract and aggregate the features of the moving object on consecutive frames.
-Specifically, given the input $n$ consecutive frames of images ${ {{{\bf{X}}_t} \in {{\bf{R}}^{\left( {\text{H} \times \text{W} \times 3} \right)}}|t = \left( {1,2, \cdots ,n} \right)} }$ (Where $\text{H}$ and $\text{W}$ are the height and width of the input image, and $n$ is an odd number), using ConvLSTM network $\mathbb{F}_{\text{ConvLSTM}}$ to extract and aggregate the features of moving object on the $n$ consecutive frames, to get spatial-temporal aggregation features ${\bf{H}}_n \in {{\bf{R}}^{\left( {\text{H} \times \text{W} \times \text{C}} \right)}}$ (Where $\text{C}$ is the number of channels) of the moving object,
+The coarse-detection phase captures the suspicious flying bird object, and the input is the whole video image, which has the characteristics of many background interference and redundant information (different frames have many identical backgrounds).
+According to the characteristics of ConvLSTM structure, it can remove redundant or unimportant information while aggregating the features of the flying bird object on consecutive frames.
+So, in the coarse-detection stage, we use ConvLSTM to extract and aggregate the features of the flying bird object on consecutive frames.
+Specifically, given the input $n$ consecutive frames of images ${ {{{\bf{X}}_t} \in {{\bf{R}}^{\left( {\text{H} \times \text{W} \times 3} \right)}}|t = \left( {1,2, \cdots ,n} \right)} }$ (Where $\text{H}$ and $\text{W}$ are the height and width of the input image, and $n$ is an odd number), using ConvLSTM network $\mathcal{N}_{\text{ConvLSTM}}$ to extract and aggregate the features of flying bird object on the $n$ consecutive frames, to get spatial-temporal aggregation features ${\bf{H}}_n \in {{\bf{R}}^{\left( {\text{H} \times \text{W} \times \text{C}} \right)}}$ (Where $\text{C}$ is the number of channels) of the flying bird object,

 where, when $t=1$, ${\bf{H}}_0=\bf{0}$. ${\bf{\Theta}}_{\text{ConvLSTM}}$ is the learnable parameter of the ConvLSTM network.
-The Spatio-temporal aggregation features ${\bf{H}}_n$ of $n$ consecutive frames of images are input into the subsequent classification and positioning module to determine the category and spatial location information of the suspicious moving object.
+The Spatio-temporal aggregation features ${\bf{H}}_n$ of $n$ consecutive frames of images are input into the subsequent classification and positioning module to determine the category and spatial location information of the suspicious flying bird object.